Key Takeaways

 What Evidence Is Needed to Prove a Verbal Contract in Minnesota Courts?

-Establishing the existence of a verbal contract in Minnesota courts requires clear and convincing evidence that demonstrates mutual assent and the essential terms of the agreement.
+Establishing a verbal contract requires clear and convincing evidence of mutual assent and the essential terms.
+Courts look for:

-Importantly, the evidence must clearly outline the contract’s key provisions, including obligations, scope, and duration, to avoid ambiguity.
-Without sufficient proof, Minnesota courts may find the oral agreement unenforceable.
+The evidence must clearly outline the contract’s obligations, scope, and duration to avoid ambiguity.
+Without sufficient proof, a Minnesota court will find the oral agreement unenforceable regardless of whether it actually existed.

 Can Verbal Contracts Be Enforced in Minnesota Real Estate Transactions?